XCMG Ranks in Top Three in KHL Group's Yellow Table for Second Consecutive Year

 Its Aerial Work Platform Also Ranks 5th Position in the Access M20 Manufacturers list

-XUZHOU, China, June 6, 2022 /CNW/ -- XCMG (SHE:000425) is ranked among the top three original equipment manufacturers (OEMs) in the world for the second consecutive year, according to the Yellow Table published by International Construction Magazine, a subsidiary of global construction media company KHL Group.
+XUZHOU, China, June 7, 2022 /PRNewswire/ -- XCMG (SHE:000425) is ranked among the top three original equipment manufacturers (OEMs) in the world for the second consecutive year, according to the Yellow Table published by International Construction Magazine, a subsidiary of global construction media company KHL Group.
 Furthermore, XCMG's aerial work platform also ranks fifth worldwide in the Access M20 Manufacturers list.

 XCMG has performed well in other global performance indicators, with mobile canes and horizontal directional drilling ranked first, tower cranes ranked second, truck-mounted cranes and road machinery ranked third for the first time, mine surface excavation equipment ranked top five, and complete sets of piling machinery and concrete machinery ranked first.
 XCMG's excavation equipment ranks second in China and sixth in the world and has exceeded 200,000 units in production and sales.